 Job insecurity, high workloads, and bullying combined with poor sleep and cost of living crises make that the vast majority of respondents to the survey (over 90%) expressed experiencing extreme stress over the past year.

-Thankfully, the survey also sheds some light on what can help alleviate that stress often leading to burnout such as a personal and professional support system, (family & colleagues), approachable line managers, flexible work setup as well as mental health support and training at work.
+Thankfully, the survey also sheds some light on what can help alleviate that stress often leading to burnout such as a personal and professional support system, (family and colleagues), approachable line managers, flexible work setup as well as mental health support and training at work.

-If you still think this is not the employer’s responsibility, have a look at the story our colleague shared on his LinkedIn about the Estonian precedent.
-(In Estonian, click to see the translation)/
+If you still think this is not the employer’s responsibility, have a look at the story our colleague shared on his LinkedIn about the Estonian precedent (In Estonian, click to see the translation).

 Yes, burnout affects the individual’s well-being in a more obvious way but it has far-reaching repercussions on the company as well.
 It is in everyone’s interest to work together to prevent it.